huoshenlaile/gpu-perf/README.md

 # PyTorch GEMM TFLOPS and Memory Bandwidth Benchmark

 This Python script uses PyTorch to measure the performance of General Matrix Multiply (GEMM) operations in TFLOPS and memory bandwidth in GB/s on a given hardware device.
 It supports CPU, CUDA-enabled GPUs, and Apple MPS.
-This script will **not** likely reflect the peak performance of the hardware, but it can be useful to reflect the actual performance in pytorch machine learning applications.
+This script will **not** likely reflect the peak performance of the hardware, but it can be useful to reflect the actual performance in PyTorch machine learning applications.

 ## Features

 - Benchmarks GEMM (matrix multiplication) performance in TFLOPS.
 - Estimates memory bandwidth in GB/s.
-- Supports multiple data types: FP64, FP32, FP16, BFLOAT16, INT32, and INT8. (depends on the specific device and PyTorch version)
+- Supports multiple data types: FP64, FP32, FP16, BFLOAT16, INT32, INT16, and INT8. (depends on the specific device and PyTorch version)
 - Works with CPU, CUDA-enabled GPUs, and Apple MPS.
 - Includes optional TensorFloat-32 (TF32) support for GPUs.